pivotal-cf/docs-pks/index.hbs.md

 ## <a id='more'></a> Learn More

-- Read the [Tanzu Kubernetes Grid Integrated Edition solution brief](https://d1fto35gcfffzn.cloudfront.net/tanzu/tkg/TKGI.pdf) to learn about key benefits and capabilities, architecture, and features of TKGI.
+- Read the [{{  vars.product }} solution brief](https://d1fto35gcfffzn.cloudfront.net/tanzu/tkg/TKGI.pdf) to learn about key benefits and capabilities, architecture, and features of TKGI.

 - Explore videos on the [VMware Cloud Native Apps YouTube channel](https://www.youtube.com/channel/UCdkGV51Nu0unDNT58bHt9bg)